cocos/cocos-docs/en/publish/publish-wechatgame.md

 If you need to upload the resource onto your server, configure the asset bundle where the resource is located as a remote bundle.
 Next, we'll cover exactly how to do it:

+1. Rationalize the allocation of your resources, assigning folders that require modular management as asset bundles.
-1. Configure the asset bundle that needs to be uploaded as a remote bundle.
+2. Configure the asset bundle that needs to be uploaded as a remote bundle.

     ![](./publish-wechatgame/bundle_is_remote.png)

-2. If the main bundle needs to be configured as a remote one, it needs to be set in the build panel.
+3. If the main bundle needs to be configured as a remote one, it needs to be set in the build panel.

-3. When building, check the **MD5 Cache** in the **Build** panel.
+4. When building, check the **MD5 Cache** in the **Build** panel.
-4. Set **Remote Server Address**, and then click **Build** button.
+5. Set **Remote Server Address**, and then click **Build** button.
-5. When the build is complete, upload the **remote** folder in the mini game release package to the server.
+6. When the build is complete, upload the **remote** folder in the mini game release package to the server.
-6. Delete the **remote** folder inside the release package.
+7. Delete the **remote** folder inside the release package.
-7. For the test phase, you may not be able to deploy to the official server, you need to use the local server to test, then open the **Details** page in the WeChat DevTools, check the **Does not verify valid domain names, web-view (business domain names), TLS versions and HTTPS certificates** option in the project settings.
+8. For the test phase, you may not be able to deploy to the official server, you need to use the local server to test, then open the **Details** page in the WeChat DevTools, check the **Does not verify valid domain names, web-view (business domain names), TLS versions and HTTPS certificates** option in the project settings.

     ![](./publish-wechatgame/detail.jpeg)